Beyond the Beach: The Must-Visit Cenotes Around Cancún

 Kin-Ha is a cave cenote run by a nice family that also organizes tours to another cenote in Quod.

-This cenote is one of my favorites, and the go-to cenote for me if I have people to take to a cenote.
-If you’re not one for directly jumping into it (though it can be quite fun), you can use the artificial stairs.
+This cenote is one of my favorites, and it’s my go-to choice when I have people to take to a cenote.
+If you’re not one for directly jumping into it (though it can be pretty fun), you can use the artificial stairs.

 Once you’re done swimming or want to take a break, you can sit in the chairs/hammocks placed in the beautiful surroundings of this cenote and enjoy a chilled beverage.